Club Welfare Officer

-Our Child Welfare Officers are listed here.
-Please contact them if you have any queries.
+Our Club Welfare Officer is:- Please contact her if you have any queries.

 Guidelines on Changing Rooms and Showering Facilities

 1. Adults should try to change at separate times to children during matches (e.g. when padding up).

 2. Adults will not shower at the same time using the same facility as children.